tfpf/pysorteddict/docs/documentation.md

 #### `iter(d)`

-Return an iterator over the sorted dictionary `d`.
+Return an iterator over the keys in the sorted dictionary `d`.

 ```python
 from pysorteddict import *